My Development Toolset 2019 for iOS 🛠

 - Charles is a life saver.
 You can use with simulator & device so compare API result on your macbook.
 Last year I did not use this tool too much but this year I use a lot.
 Also I recommend to use iOS version.

 - I assume you know Sketch.
 But Zeplin is a huge time saver for dev and design team.
 With Mojave Sketch is started to support dark mode.
-About Zeplin there is a problem and I sent them an email.
-There is no multiple account support.
+About Zeplin there is a problem and I sent them an email last year.
+But there is no support for multiple account.
 You can just login with one account.
 However Zeplin can work without Flawless and can work without any iOS Simulator.

 - Reduce compress our heavy Sketch files.